Guide to Cardiac CT Scanners – Prices, Slices and Types of Exams

 The two main types of exams with a cardiac CT scanner are:

-- coronary angiogram (invasive)
+• coronary angiogram (invasive)

-- calcium scoring (non-invasive)
+• calcium scoring (non-invasive)

-There is a wide range of cardiac CT scanners available on the market, if you require further help in your next purchase, we will be happy to assist you.
+If you need more guidance, we will be happy to assist you.
 Please do not hesitate to contact us.

-Or you can sign up for our brand new mail crash course on CTs.
+Or, you can sign up for our brand new mail crash course on CTs.
 This will walk you through all the main factors to consider when purchasing a CT scanner.

 By signing up you will also get all the material as an e-book.
 And it will only cost you your e-mail address.